syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

     2- it randomly generates a 256-bits subkey
-    3- a subkey encryption function is called to produce an encrypted subkey block protected by the master key 4- it prepends that encrypted prefix block to output 5- it then encrypts the data using the data encryption function with subkey
+    3- a subkey encryption function is called to produce an encrypted subkey block protected by the master key 4- it prepends that encrypted prefix block to output 5- it then encrypts the data in chunks of 64K using the data encryption function with subkey

     [encrypted prefix block] [encrypted data block]
      ^^^^^^^^^^^^^^^^^^^^^^   ^^^^^^^^^^^^^^^^^^^^